radekstepan/blad/README.md

 ## Start the service and admin app

-Configure the `salt` and emails of `users` that are allowed access to the admin area in `config.json`.
+Configure the `salt` and emails of `users` that are allowed access to the admin area and `port` number for the server and uri for `mongodb` in `config.json`.

+Install [MongoDB](http://www.mongodb.org/display/DOCS/Quickstart) and start the service.

 We wrap the compilation of user code and core code using `cake` but first, dependencies need to be met.